What is the Sport Premium?

 - provide existing staff with teaching resources to help them teach PE and sport

-- take part in sport competitions in order to increase pupils’ participation in school games
+- provide increased opportunities for taking part in sport competitions in order to increase pupils’ participation in school games

 - organise sports activities with other schools and sports clubs.

 Sacred Heart has developed a number of sports partnerships within the local community in order to enhance the provision offered to our pupils.
-Currently the school has programmes with: Manchester United Football Club, Lancashire County Cricket Club, and Sale Sharks Rugby Club.
+Currently the school has programmes with: Manchester United Football Club, Lancashire County Cricket Club, Sale Sharks Rugby Club and Northern Tennis Association.

 Reports on Sports Premium Funding are shown below: